 E.F.
 Witsell, acting Adjutant General.

 Bill was initially buried in the US military cemetery in Mirandola, Italy.
-In February 1949, his body was shipped home.
-Full military services were held on February 20,1949 at the Archie S. MacLean Funeral Home in Honey Brook, followed by interment at the Brandywine Manor Cemetery.
+In 1949, his body was shipped home where he was given a full military burial at Brandywine Manor Cemetery.